Luca (soundtrack): Development

-Romer believed that, each kid has their own theme as the youngsters: Luca, Alberto and Guilia, dominate the story, he made sure that all three themes were harmonically compatible and could work in counterpoint during scenes that involved two or three at once.
+Romer believed that, each kid has their own theme as the youngsters: Luca, Alberto and Giulia, dominate the story, he made sure that all three themes were harmonically compatible and could work in counterpoint during scenes that involved two or three at once.
 For the themes for Luca's parents, Romer used bass clarinet and tuba, as he felt "We thought it would be fun to have two low instruments that kind of bumbled back and forth [...]
 I ended up writing this rhythmic, melodic figure that was a call and response between the two instruments."
 The town of Portorosso, where the entire film took place, is "the place, where they wanted to lean into the romantic Italian-score side".
 Romer used Alberto's theme for the entitled sequel short film Ciao Alberto.

 He called the final minute of the score "Go Find Out for Me", as the most challenging as Romer had stated "We didn't really have a guide as far as what we wanted it to sound like.
 We weren't really sure about, not the style, but we weren't sure about really what the sounds should be like.
 It was a lot of experimentation, and then we landed on this thing that was like, okay, it just needs to keep growing and growing and growing and growing and growing and drove past the point where you think it would possibly grow, and then hit the resolution of it far later than you would expect it to."
-He compared the score cue to Rihanna's track "We Found Love" and Weezer's "Only in Dreams" as "The idea was to make a piece of music that just grew and grew and grew and grew, and you felt like, ‘This isn’t gonna grow more, this shouldn’t happen,’ then it keeps going until the very last second."
+He compared the score cue to Rihanna's track "We Found Love" and Weezer's "Only in Dreams" as "The idea was to make a piece of music that just grew and grew and grew and grew, and you felt like, 'This isn't gonna grow more, this shouldn't happen,' then it keeps going until the very last second."